The QPS is implementing reform and transformative change in our responses to DFV and Sexual Violence.

 In November 2022, the Independent Commission of Inquiry into QPS responses to domestic and family violence delivered its report, ‘A Call for Change’, and companion report, ‘Behind the Call for Change’, to Government.
 It made 78 recommendations for reform, concentrated on the QPS, but also touching on broader domestic and family violence systemic issues.

 The first Domestic and family violence reform: a pathway forward for change annual report was released on 14 December 2023.
+The report provides a progress update on implementation of the 78 recommendations.

 Hear her voice (Reports 1 and 2)

-Hear her voice;- Report 1 addresses coercive control and domestic and family violence in Queensland.
+Hear her voice - Report 1 addresses coercive control and domestic and family violence in Queensland.
 The report was released on 2 December 2021 and identified fundamental systemic and structural issues in Queensland’s justice system relating to its approach to matters of domestic and family violence, making 89 recommendations for broad systemic reform.
 The Queensland Government response was released in May 2022, supported by a $363 million funding commitment for implementation of recommendations by responsible agencies.
 The government supported or supported in principle all 89 recommendations.

 Hear her voice - Report 2 addresses women's and girls' experience across the criminal justice system and was released in July 2022.
 It made 188 recommendations for government to improve women's and girls' experiences of the criminal justice system as victim-survivors of sexual violence and as accused persons and offenders.